Bob Ufer: Early years

 Ufer was born in Cleveland, Ohio, and grew up in the Pittsburgh suburb of Mt.
 Lebanon, Pennsylvania.
 His father Clarence was a lumber broker who had been on the track team during his time at the University of Michigan.
 Ufer was a track star at Mercersburg Academy, competing under coach Jimmy Curran, and was part of the 440 yard relay team that broke the world scholastic record with a time of 42.2 seconds.
 This feat earned Ufer and his relay teammates—Jack Watt, Austin Kellam, and Paxson "Pax" Gifford—a place on the Penn Relays Wall of Fame.

 At the University of Michigan, Ufer set eight freshman school records in track.
 At the Big Ten Conference track meet in 1942, he set a new world indoor record of 48.1 seconds in the 440-yard dash, breaking the old record of 48.2.
 He was a three-time Big Ten Conference champion in the indoor 440-yard dash.
 Ufer won the 1942 NCAA Track and Field Championships in the 4 × 400 meter relay.
 He also played halfback on the Michigan freshman reserve football squad in 1939.
 He graduated with an A.B. in history in 1943.

 Broadcast career

 Ufer called Wolverines football on Ann Arbor radio station WPAG from 1945 to 1976 and on Detroit's WJR from 1977 to 1981.
-He is remembered for his exuberant, partisan broadcasting style, openly rooting for Michigan.
+He is remembered for his exuberant, partisan broadcasting style, openly rooting for Michigan from the booth.
 Ufer's trademarks included pronouncing "Michigan" as "Meee-chigan," in the style of Fielding Yost, and honking a horn that had been used on General George Patton's jeep after every Michigan score.